 The Most Important Classification Metrics in AppNava

-Let us consider a task to classify whether a player is a purchaser or not purchaser.
+Let us consider a task to classify whether a player is a purchaser or not.
 If the player completes an in-app purchase on store purchase status is positive (+ve ).
-When don't complete the in-app purchase, status is negative (-ve) then the person is not purchaser.
+When don't complete the in-app purchase, the status is negative (-ve), then the person is not the purchaser.

 Now consider the above classification ( purchaser or not purchaser) carried out by a machine learning algorithm.
 The output of the machine learning algorithm can be mapped to one of the following categories.